dombidav/afp2_web/doc/parts/Standards and laws - Cookie Policy.md

 A persistent cookie will remain on your devices for a set period of time specified in the cookie.
 We use these cookies where we need to identify you over a longer period of time.
 For example, we would use a persistent cookie if you asked that we keep you signed in.

-### **How do third parties use cookies on the BestWebshop Website?**
+### **How do third parties use cookies on the XYZ-books Website?**

 Third party companies like analytics companies and ad networks generally use cookies to collect user information on an anonymous basis.
-They may use that information to build a profile of your activities on the BestWebshop Website and other websites that you've visited.
+They may use that information to build a profile of your activities on the XYZ-books website and other websites that you've visited.

 ### **What are your cookies options?**